 Set the metrics to be Visits, Page Views and Single Page Visits.
 Remove Revenue, Instance etc.

-Quantify the None row
+Quantify the Unspecified row

 This is totally expected.
 No one can collect 100% of all data since we can't be sure how anyone's browser is configured and if they have ad blockers or very high network latency.
 Additionally, some racing condition is expected given the method of deployment and the fact that Adobe won't stitch data retroactively if some of it is missed in a session.